flybywiresim/aircraft/docs/a320-simvars.md

 ## Uncategorized

+- A32NX_APPROACH_RUNWAY_ELEVATION
+    - Meters
+    - Elevation of approach runway once this is set in the MCDU

 - A32NX_NO_SMOKING_MEMO
     - Boolean that determines whether the NO SMOKING memo should be visible on the upper ECAM
     - Also is used for knowing when to play the no smoking chime sound